 end

-The result of this script, passing as argument the variable frame which is the output of the ModeS_oneFrameBinary function is the next.
+The result of this script, passing as an argument the variable frame which is the output of the ModeS_oneFrameBinary function is the next.

 >> ModeS_dataHex = ModeS2hex(frame, SIM_clockRate, SIM_decimationFactor)